|

 Beautiful weather, good turnout.
 3rd Place: Frank Ware

 Leonard is a gripman, 7 years with Muni, all of it at CC Div. (one of the fortunate fellows who never had to drive a bus).
 Outstanding gripman, very friendly but quiet and low-key.
 Damn good gripman, BTW.
 He has developed a two-handed ringing style similar to Ken Lunardi.
 Frank Ware played quite well.
 He did his usual shoulder swaying, spin-around-in-place dance-hands down, he was the crowd favorite.
-Mayor Newson was there, Nat Ford, Carl Payne, most of the Division (saw about 8 or 9 recent retirees).
+Mayor Newson was there, Nat Ford, Carl Payne (champion in 1977, 1978, 1980, 1981, 1983, 1984, 1985, 1987, 1988, and 1989), most of the Division (saw about 8 or 9 recent retirees).
 Our new house band, Freeman And The Slotblades, played a pretty good set (they were asked to play the upcoming Bus Rodeo in August at Candlestick Park). - Val Lupiz

 The non-profit organization results: